City and Guilds of London Institute: Higher level qualifications

-City & Guilds offers higher level qualifications in a wide range of subjects ranging from Professional Engineering, Engineering Technology, Management, Building Services Engineering to various levels of apprenticeships, for higher technicians, tradesman, Craft, Travel and Tourism.
+City & Guilds offers higher-level qualifications in a wide range of subjects ranging from Professional Engineering, Engineering Technology, Management, and Building Services Engineering to various levels of apprenticeships, for higher technicians, tradesman, Craft, Travel, and Tourism.

-These qualifications consist of outcomes competencies based units, covering core, specialised, and key technical and management areas, which are assessed by means of examinations and written assignment.
+These qualifications consist of outcomes competencies-based units, covering core, specialised, and key technical and management areas, which are assessed by means of examinations and written assignments.

 Higher Professional Diploma

 Higher Professional Diplomas (HPD) were a suite of awards at level 4 of the RQF for people who want to gain advanced technical skills and broader management knowledge.
-As of February 2017 most have been discontinued and while the Higher Professional Diploma in Sport and Recreation Management is still running, it is no longer open to new learners.
+As of February 2017, most have been discontinued and while the Higher Professional Diploma in Sport and Recreation Management is still running, it is no longer open to new learners.

 Master Professional Diploma

-The Master Professional Diploma (MPD) was a level 7 award suitable for those working at the higher levels in a relevant industry.
+The Master Professional Diploma (MPD) was a level 7 award suitable for those working at higher levels in a relevant industry.
 It is no longer awarded.

 Professional Recognition Awards

-The City and Guilds Awards for Professional Recognition are accredited awards offered at levels 4 (academic first-year undergraduate or certificate of higher education level) to 7 (academic Master's degree or postgraduate certificate or diploma level) of the Regulated Qualifications Framework, corresponding to the Licentiateship (LCGI), Affiliateship (AfCGI), Graduateship (GCGI) and Membership (MCGI) of the institute.
+The City and Guilds Awards for Professional Recognition are accredited awards offered at levels 4 (academic first-year undergraduate or certificate of higher education level) to 7 (academic master's degree or postgraduate certificate or diploma level) of the Regulated Qualifications Framework, corresponding to the Licentiateship (LCGI), Affiliateship (AfCGI), Graduateship (GCGI) and Membership (MCGI) of the institute.

 According to City and Guilds, the characteristics of someone gaining a Professional Recognition Award are: